Author has written 3 stories for Harry Potter.

 1. They have switched from guns with unlimited ammo to guns with limited

-2. They use CARRIERS in a universe with Newtonian physics.
+2. They use carriers with fighters in a universe with Newtonian physics.

 3. They use 40-50 kiloton kinetic slugs as main space weapons.